 Forecast based on Historical Data

 Though this sounds very easy to forecast sales based on past data, it will not be accurate when other factors come into the picture.
-For example, every year your business grows 15% and you closed $100K of new business this month last year, this year your forecast will be $115,000 of revenue this month.
-This year you have a great change in the market or you come up with a new featured product, there is a probability of inaccuracy of your sales forecast.
-But still, this forecasting technique is widely used.
+For example, every year, your business grows 15%, and you closed $100K of new business this month last year, this year your forecast will be $115,000 of revenue this month.
+This year you have a significant change in the market, or you come up with a new featured product, there is a probability of inaccuracy of your sales forecast.

 Sales Cycle Forecasting